 Fidgets: I am pro fidget, as long as the item is small (can be held in one hand) and silent.
-The fidget must aide the student in staying focused, and not become a distraction.
-I am fine with Fidget Cubes, Fidgetland Noah & Chainy, and the net with the marble in it.
-NO putty or slime (it ruins the carpet).
-Fidget Spinners are NOT allowed.
+The fidget must help the student to stay focused, and not become a distraction.
+Fidget Spinners and things that make noise or have flashing lights are NOT welcomed, nor is putty (it ruins the carpet).
 If an item becomes a toy and not a tool, it will be sent home.

 Recess: We typically go outside during recess every day.
-Please help your fourth grader plan ahead so that he/she is dressed for the weather.
+Please help your fourth grader plan ahead so as to be dressed for the weather.
 Boots and snow pants are highly recommended once the cold, snowy weather sets in.
 Without them, students may not leave the black top.
 Wet, cold fourth graders find it hard to do their best in the afternoon.

-Vacation Homework: As per school policy, homework will be waiting for your child when he/she returns from vacation.
+Vacation Homework: As per school policy, homework will be available upon return to school.